Early Life and Education of Gabrielle Union: A Complete Timeline

 In 2012, Gabrielle Union became a spokesperson for Planned Parenthood's breast health initiative and launched the Women Are Watching campaign with other actresses.

-In July 2013, after George Zimmerman was acquitted of charges in Trayvon Martin's death, Gabrielle Union remarked, "Apparently walking while black is a crime punishable by death."
+In July 2013, after George Zimmerman was acquitted in the Trayvon Martin case, Gabrielle Union remarked, "Apparently walking while black is a crime punishable by death."

-On August 23, 2013, Gabrielle Union was present at the Newseum in Washington, D.C., and unveiled a limited-edition 1963 March on Washington stamp to celebrate the fiftieth anniversary of the march.
+On August 23, 2013, Gabrielle Union unveiled a limited-edition 1963 March on Washington stamp at the Newseum in Washington, D.C., to celebrate the fiftieth anniversary of the march.

-July 8, 2014: Call for Information on Tanganyika Williams' Murder
+July 8, 2014: Union seeks information on Tanganyika Williams' murder

-On July 8, 2014, after the murder of Tanganyika Williams, the aunt of NBA player Matt Barnes, Gabrielle Union posted calls on Instagram and Twitter for information regarding the killer.
+On July 8, 2014, after the murder of Tanganyika Williams, the aunt of NBA player Matt Barnes, Gabrielle Union used Instagram and Twitter to ask for information regarding Tanganyika's killer to be reported to authorities.

-On August 30, 2014, Gabrielle Union married NBA player Dwyane Wade in Miami, Florida, becoming a stepmother to his three children.
-A prenuptial agreement was signed to protect their individual assets.
+On August 30, 2014, Gabrielle Union married Dwyane Wade in Miami, Florida, becoming a stepmother to his three children.

-October 2014: Designing T-shirts for Women Are Watching campaign
+October 2014: Union to design T-shirts for Women Are Watching campaign

 In October 2014, it was announced that Gabrielle Union would be designing T-shirts to bring attention to the Women Are Watching campaign.

-On November 7, 2018, Gabrielle Union and Dwyane Wade welcomed a daughter, Kaavia James Wade, who was born via surrogate.
+On November 7, 2018, Gabrielle Union and Dwyane Wade welcomed their daughter, Kaavia James Wade, who was born via surrogate.

 In 2020, Gabrielle Union collaborated with JusticeLA to create a public service announcement #SuingToSaveLives about the health of people in L.A.
 County jails amid the COVID-19 pandemic.